 ( temperature * ( 9 / 5 ) ) + 32

-Here is the technique adopted for parameters by Tabular Editor 3 in September 2025 release:
+Here is the technique adopted for parameters by Tabular Editor 3 in September 2025 release, but we expect Tabular Editor 3 to support the JSDoc-style comments in future releases:

 /// Convert from Celsius(°C) to Fahrenheit(°F)